pentandra/account_us_ut/doc/index.rst

 - Default taxes and codes support a single place of business.

-- To support multiple fixed places of business, add a custom subcode to the tax chart for each outlet and the associated taxes and tax lines for that location.
+- To support multiple fixed places of business, add corresponding tax groups and subcodes to the tax chart for each outlet, with all the associated taxes and tax lines that are needed for that location.

 - To support sales at multiple non-fixed places of business, contact the owner of this module to discuss the creating of an account_us_ut_extended module